arnodelorme/wp15/usecase-2.1/README.md

 ## Input data

-The input data is formatted as BIDS and contained in the participants.tsv file from a specific open-access dataset [[1]].
-The pipeline should also work with many other BIDS datasets from OpenNeuro [[2]].
+The input data is formatted as BIDS and contained in the participants.tsv file from a specific open-access dataset [[1]], which is described in more detail in an accompanying paper [[2]].
+The pipeline should also work with many other BIDS datasets from OpenNeuro [[3]].
+The data contains biometric information, i.e. indirect personal identifiers (age and height).

 ```console
 mkdir input